Sam-Coder-137/PhantomFlow/README.md

 8. When prompted, paste your API key and press Enter.

    You now have your own side AI chatbot running directly in your browser.

+   Please note that this may not work on every site.

+   Some sites that this may not work on include: AI platforms such as Chatgpt.com, Grok.com, gemini.google.com.
+   Highly secured banking or government websites Github.com, Reddit.com
+   Pages with aggressive Content Security Policies (CSP) Sites using sandboxed iframes or strict script isolation Certain browser extension pages and internal browser URLs Websites with heavy anti-tampering protections

 If you experience any bugs, issues, questions, or concerns, feel free to contact: samcoder137@proton.me